How to Wow Patients with a Customized Patient Letter

 - Use an up-to-date logo.

-- If there are different protocols for different surgeries, create a few templates of the letter that are clearly labeled for each surgery type.
+- If there are different protocols for different surgeries, create a few templates of the patient letter that are clearly labeled for each surgery type.
 This way, you can provide patients with clear and concise information relevant to their particular surgery.

 - Type the patient’s specific information instead of handwriting it.